Fembot (song)

 "Fembot" is a song by Swedish recording artist Robyn, taken from her fifth studio album, Body Talk Pt.
 1 (2010).
 The song was written by Robyn and Klas Åhlund, and produced by the latter.
 It was inspired by Robyn's personal experience of entering her thirties and contemplating children.
 With the song, she also argues against the notion that humans and robots are separate, explaining that technology has become more organic.
 "Fembot" is a song with an R&B vibe, and features Robyn rapping several double entendres in the verses, while proclaiming that "Fembots have feelings too" in the chorus.
 The song was released on 13 April 2010 as one of three promotional singles before the album's release.

 "Fembot" was met with positive reviews from critics, with some of them highlighting its humor and lyrical content.
 Critics also noted the continued "android theme" present on a few of Robyn's previous songs, including the Röyksopp collaboration "The Girl and the Robot" (2009).
-Commercially, "Fembot" performed well on the charts, managing to reach number three on the Sverigetopplistan chart and number ten in Norway.
+Commercially, "Fembot" performed well on the charts, reaching number three on the Sverigetopplistan chart and number ten in Norway.
 Robyn performed the song for the first time on talk show Skavlan in April 2010 and later included it on the setlists for the All Hearts Tour (2010) and the Body Talk Tour (2010).